harvardinformatics/website/content/blast-and-hmmer-databases-on-odyssey.md

 ### List / use available BLAST databases

-Loading the ncbi-blast module sets the BLASTDB environment variable to a directory containing available BLAST databases:
+Loading the ncbi-blast module will prepend the BLASTDB environment variable with a directory containing available BLAST databases:

     ```
     $ blastdbcmd -list ${BLASTDB} -remove_redundant_dbs